bramptonsouthwest/lego-robotics/README.md

 This tutorial module focuses on nested if statements, teaching students to create more complex conditional logic structures for advanced programming tasks.

 ### INT-B-T
-Students learn about steering mechanisms and how to implement them in their programs.
+Students learn about steering mechanisms and how to implement them in their programs to execute more precise and calculated turns.

 ### INT-00
 This module guides students through the construction of a plow attachment for their robot, emphasizing mechanical design and attachment building skills.

 ### INT-01
-Students explore the basics of sorting algorithms by programming their robot to sort objects based on predefined criteria, such as color or size.
+Students explore the basics of sorting algorithms by programming their robot to sort objects based on predefined criteria, such as color.

 ### INT-02
 Building upon Sorting Machine 1, this module challenges students to implement more sophisticated sorting algorithms to handle complex sorting tasks.